Skip to content

 Catherine Mannick

 Catherine is former international lawyer, with over 30 years’ experience representing businesses operating in the former Soviet Union, Latin America and Western Europe.
-She is currently a member of Launchpad Venture Group, a New England angel investor network, and has served on the boards of several non-profit organizations, including the Davis Center for Russian and Eurasian Studies at Harvard and the Icon Museum and Study Center in Clinton, Massachusetts.
+She is currently President of the Icon Museum and Study Center in Clinton, Massachusetts and serves on the boards of the Davis Center for Russian and East European Studies at Harvard University and Beacon Hill Seminars, a Boston-based life-long learning institute, where she teaches courses on history and film.
 She is a member of the Finlandia Foundation Boston Chapter.

 Catherine’s Finnish-American roots are in South Dakota, and she has been researching the history of the Finnish community in that area.
 She belongs to the West River History Conference, a non-profit organization focused on the history of western South Dakota and the northern Great Plains.